orhun/ApkServInject/README.md

 ## TODO(s)

 * Regex pattern should be fixed for xml parsing.
-* Smali edit part must be changed depending on Android App's SDK version
+* Smali edit part must be changed depending on Android Apps SDK version.
 * Finding EP other than onCreate method feature should be added.
-* Main Thread may be seperated with functions for more readable code, but not necessary.
+* Main Thread may be seperated to functions for more readable code, but not necessary.

 ## License